Julius Alexander

-Julius Alexander also known as Julius Alexander of Emesa was prince from the Royal family of Emesa who lived in the 2nd century.
+Julius Alexander, also known as Julius Alexander of Emesa, was a prince from the royal family of Emesa who lived in the 2nd century.

-Although Alexander was a nobleman from Emesa, little is known of his origins.
-He may have been the son of Sohaemus of Armenia also known as Gaius Julius Sohaemus, who served as a Roman Client King of Armenia from 144 until 161, then again in 163 perhaps up to 186.
+Although Alexander was a nobleman from Emesa, Syria, little is known of his origins.
+He may have been the son of Sohaemus of Armenia also known as Gaius Julius Sohaemus, who served as a Roman client king of Armenia from 144 until 161, then again in 163 perhaps up to 186.
 He may have been a possible kinsman of the Roman Empress Julia Domna, which could explain him as a possible ancestor of the Roman emperor of the 3rd century Alexander Severus.
 Alexander and Severus share the same cognomen, Alexander.
-The name Alexander, is a dynastic name in the Emesani dynasty.
+The name Alexander is a dynastic name in the Emesan dynasty.

-In his career, Alexander became a Bestiarius also known as an animal fighter.
-Alexander became a prowess at Lion-hunting.
-He was known to have brought down a Lion with his javelin while on horseback.
-His prowess of his profession, provoked the jealousy of the Roman emperor Commodus.
-There is a possibility that Lion hunting was a royal or imperial activity that Alexander may had deliberately participated in because he may had wanted the Roman throne for himself.
+Alexander became a Bestiarius, also known as an animal fighter.
+Alexander became skilled at lion-hunting.
+He was known to have brought down a lion with his javelin while on horseback.
+His prowess provoked the jealousy of the Roman emperor Commodus.

-Commodus on his orders at night had Alexander hunted down and killed in Emesa c.
-190. Alexander could have escaped from Commodus’ soldiers however, he didn't want to leave his youthful male-lover behind whom himself was an excellent horseman, so he died with Alexander.
-Alexander with his lover, left when the assassins arrived but were overtaken and killed.
+Commodus ordered Alexander to be hunted down and killed in Emesa c.
+190. Alexander could have escaped from Commodus’ soldiers, but lost time because he didn't want to leave behind his youthful male lover, who was himself an excellent horseman.
+Alexander tried to escape the assassins together with his lover, but they were overtaken and killed.

-After Alexander died, he was buried in the Emesani dynastic tomb in Emesa.
-Julius Alexander is mentioned in the histories of Cassius Dio and in the Augustan History, in The Life of Commodus.
+Alexander was buried in the Emesan dynastic tomb in Emesa.
+Julius Alexander is mentioned in the histories of Cassius Dio and in the Historia Augusta, in The Life of Commodus.